mgr32/PsISEProjectExplorer/README.md

 When you open a Powershell file in ISE, Project Explorer will automatically set its project root directory to the last parent directory of the opened file where any .ps*1 file resides.

-You can also select the root directory manually (by clicking 'Change' button) and ensure it doesn't update automatically (by selecting 'Freeze root dir' checkbox).
+You can also select the root directory manually (by clicking 'Change' button) and ensure it doesn't update automatically (by unselecting 'Auto-update root dir' checkbox).

 ##### Why?